 The August 4 Primary won't decide who's running for President - that was back in March, the same day the first Coronavirus case was confirmed in Michigan.
 Instead, during the August 4 Primary, Michigan voters will pick who will be running from each party.

 Here's a look at the big races we're following - not including races where candidates are running unopposed.
-On Election Day, August 4, come back to this page for updated results as they come into each county.

 People vote in the Michigan primary election at Chrysler Elementary School in Detroit, Michigan, on March 10, 2020.
 (Photo by JEFF KOWALSKY / AFP) (Photo by JEFF KOWALSKY/AFP via Getty Images)